umfy/sanguine-oasis/posts/8-equipment.md

 gets destroyed instead of player taking a pernament consequence.

 ### Shields
-Shields allow to reroll die roll of 1 but if the rerolled value is 1 again, the shield breaks.
+Shields allow to win fighting contests when both sides have the same ammount of success, but they also break in the process.